 - Commonly leave customer to figure out service, support and maintenance on their own

 - Are more common in the marketplace due to the large number of consumers out in the universe

 - Limited material capabilities due to open chamber construction, low quality parts, etc

-- Targeted to business customers where reliability and performance are the most important characteristics
+- Targeted to business customers when reliability and performance are the most important characteristics

 - High quality printer construction - build materials appropriate for engineering use, designed to last for years of maintenance free use

-- Components, motors, belts, pulleys, electronics, computers, etc designed for professional use, rather than sourcing based purely on the lowest cost
+- Components, motors, belts, pulleys, electronics, computers, etc. are designed for professional use, rather than sourcing based purely on the lowest cost

 - Focus on technical performance & process control - usually allowing full access to all critical printing parameters to extract maximum performance for professional operators